sunvox-by-example/Way-of-SunVox/README.md

 [(Link to complete sitemap)](Sitemap.md).

 The name "Way of the SunVox" is a combination of internet-speak and a reference to the "Way of the Sword" or the "Way of the Warrior", coined by Miyamoto Musashi, the greatest Samurai who ever lived, in his [Book of Five Rings](https://archive.org/stream/MiyamotoMusashi-BookOfFiveRingsgoRinNoSho/Book_of_Five_Rings_djvu.txt), dictated to his understudy on his deathbed in 1645.
 He was undefeated in over 30 duels to the death, eventually even fighting with wooden kendo swords instead of steel.
-Upon retiring from duelling, he turned his back on the potential for a school or royal patronage in order to live the life of a creative aesthetic, and went on to become one of the greatest artists, poets, and musicians in Japan's history.
-His entire life was dedicated to the study of "strategy", forged in battle and then applied to all creative expressions.
+Upon retiring from duelling, he turned his back on the potential for a school or royal patronage in order to live the life of a creative aesthetic, and went on to become one of the greatest artists, poets, philosophers, and musicians in Japan's history.
+His entire life was dedicated to the study of "strategy", forged in battle and then applied to all creative expression.

 ## Layout

 This resource lives in a Github "Repo".
 Generallly Github is used to host code, but it works well for any textual resource.
 You can navigate through the repo in two ways:

-1. Via links (see the Sitemap below on this page) that are in the text associated with each section (the _README.md_ file)
+1. Via links (see the Sitemap below on this page) that are embedded in the text associated with each section (the _README.md_ file)
-2. Deeper/forwards into the site via the file structure box provided by Github (viewable above), and outward/backwards via the breadcrumb/path (listed right above the file structure box.)
+2. Deeper/forwards into the site via the file structure box provided by Github (above), and outward/backwards via the breadcrumb/path (above the file structure box.)

-Additionally, if you want to work locally from your computer while not being connected to the internet, you can do so by downloading this entire repo and opening the files locally (select the green `Clone or Download` button above) However note that the animated gifs will no longer be embedded in the .md docs, the links in the .md docs will no longer be active, and you will be reading raw markdown.
+Additionally, if you want to work locally from your computer while not being connected to the internet, you can do so by downloading this entire repo and opening the files locally (click the green `Clone or Download` button above) However note that the animated gifs will not be embedded in the .md docs, the links in the .md docs will not be active, and you will be reading raw markdown.

-The optimal workflow is probably to download the repo so you have all the sunvox sessions, but read through the content here in Github.
+The optimal workflow is to download the repo so you have all the sunvox sessions, but read through the content here in Github.

 ## Contributing